Art History Introduction

 Key features which distinguish us from Art History programmes offered at other universities internationally:

-• Our curriculum is committed to teaching Southeast Asian art histories in a globally connected framework.
+- Our curriculum is committed to teaching local Singaporean and regional Southeast Asian art histories in a globally connected framework.

-• We activate museum galleries, exhibitions, biennales, and artist studios throughout the semester for teaching and learning purposes.
+- We activate museums, galleries, exhibitions, biennales, and artist studios throughout the semester for teaching and learning purposes.

-• We convene a Distinguished Scholar’s Series to expose our students to thought leaders in the field.
+- We expose our students to thought leaders in the field.

 Art History Minor on Instagram